 If you navigate around a little bit in the model you find other objects representing the other things from the above infrastructure.
 In addition, there are some objects not directly detailed in the specification, like an RDP session between a host in the Office network and a host in the Staging infra network.
 We also assume that all hosts and services have an AccessControl and that each one of them have a UserAccount.

 Objects have different types of attack steps and defenses associated to them.
 An attack step is something harmful that an attacker can accomplish and defenses are countermeasures that will make the attack steps more difficult or “expensive” to succeed with.
 Attack steps and defenses are different depending on what type of object is selected.

 For instance, if we select the Office network object, we find the attack steps ARPCachePoisoning, Compromise, DNSSpoof and DenialOfService and the defense mechanisms DNSSec, PortSecurity and StaticARPTables.

 Now, let us move directly to the core of securiCAD.
 We want to understand: how secure are our customer records?
-In order to answer that question securiCAD lets you simulate potential attack paths from the attacker to all the assets in our modeled ICT infrastructure by simply clicking the Simulate button.
+In order to answer that question securiCAD lets you simulate potential attack paths from the attacker to all the assets in our modeled infrastructure by simply clicking the Simulate button.

 Simulations then run both in an online cloud service and locally in the securiCAD software.
 As soon as the simulation is ready, the results will be shown in two ways; the frames of the objects in the model will be given colors based on the attack success rate and the results will also be presented in an online report.
 The upper half of it is seen below.